Guide

 • not considering: 6

 That is already useful operationally.
 You can immediately see where the actionable responses are.
 In this example, the system also called out that the top-priority group should be handled first, which makes the next step obvious.
+If you want the basic response triage flow first, read the guide to view, filter, and update response status.

 That is what matters at this stage.
 Not reading every response line by line, but understanding where the work should start.